rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

   - For hourly bookings, supports time range filtering with `start_time` and `end_time` parameters
   - Shows all individual seats with their current availability status
   - Distinguishes between permanently booked seats and temporarily booked seats (via bookings)

+### User and Customer Endpoints

+- **User and Customer profiles**
+  - User and customer responses now include `profile_picture` field
+  - Profile pictures use consistent format and paths

 ### Seat Endpoints